 8. Ignoring first-time buyer programs and incentives

 Canada offers several programs designed to help first-time buyers, including the RRSP Home Buyers’ Plan and various federal or provincial incentives.
-Some programs change, pause, or are phased out over time, so it is important to get current advice.
+Authorities sometimes change, pause, or phase out programs over time, so getting current advice is important.

 I often see buyers assume they do not qualify or forget to ask altogether.
-Your mortgage broker, lawyer, and REALTOR® should all be part of this conversation early in the process.
+Your mortgage broker, lawyer, and REALTOR® should all join this discussion early on.

 Missing an incentive can mean leaving real money on the table.